yuki-kimoto/gitprep/README.md

 One way to import data:

-1. Create your new repo in gitprep
+1. Create your new repo in gitprep.
-2. In your local git repo, add a new remote target
+2. In your local git repo, add a new remote target:
 ```
 git remote add gitprep git@my.gitprep.server:new-repo.git
 ```
-3. Push all your repo content up in to this new gitprep target
+3. Push all your repo content up in to this new gitprep target.
-4. Update your local git repo config such that gitprep is now the origin
+4. Update your local git repo config such that gitprep is now the origin.

-Copy from /var/lib/gitolite or /var/lib/gitosis
+Copy from `/var/lib/gitolite` or `/var/lib/gitosis`

 TBD

 ## Internal Server Error

-If you receive an internal server error, look at the log file (gitprep/log/production.log) to see what the problem occurred.
+If you receive an internal server error, look at the log file (gitprep/log/production.log) to see what problem has occurred.

 # Installation into own Unix/Linux Server